-Lura Dolas (senior continuing lecturer emeritus and former head of the acting program, UC Berkeley) conducts two 3-hour online workshops designed to teach graduate students techniques to help them deliver job talks and professional presentations clearly, confidently, and persuasively.
+Lura Dolas (senior continuing lecturer emeritus and former head of the acting program, UC Berkeley) conducts a two-session online workshop designed to teach graduate students techniques to help them deliver job talks and professional presentations clearly, confidently, and persuasively.

 In addition to introducing ways of making virtual talks more dynamic, the workshops help in identifying ineffective behavior, neutralizing stage fright, selecting persuasive language, heightening interest with storytelling techniques, and using voice, eye contact, and gestures appropriately and effectively.
 The workshop provides a safe, constructive atmosphere to maximize individual participation.